-Really Great Reading has a variety of nice, complimentary screening tools for beginning and advanced decoding, phonemic awareness and letter knowledge.
-These are available online https://reallygreatreading.com/diagnostics and are designed to be administered three times a year with parallel forms of equal difficulty.
-In addition, they have a progressing monitoring tool specifically designed for their phonics programs that provides pre and post tests for each of their phonics lessons.
+Really Great Reading has a variety of nice, complimentary screening tools for beginning and advanced decoding, phonemic awareness, and letter knowledge.
+These are available online at Really Great Reading and are designed to be administered three times a year with parallel forms of equal difficulty.
+In addition, they have a progressing monitoring tool specifically designed for their phonics programs that provide pre and post-tests for each of their phonics lessons.

-Using an assessment that is closely aligned to instruction will be the most sensitive to show to student growth.
-Using the pre and post tests from The Literacy Nest can help you more accurately target instruction and assess a student’s mastery of OG concepts before exiting a level.
+Using an assessment that is closely aligned with instruction will be the most sensitive to show student growth.
+Using the pre and post-tests from The Literacy Nest can help you more accurately target instruction and assess a student’s mastery of OG concepts before exiting a level.
 Administering this assessment halfway through an Orton-Gillingham level can be valuable not only for demonstrating growth but for retargeting instruction to account for areas of weakness and new knowledge that may have been learned in other settings.

 Read a more detailed explanation of how to use this assessment in How To Find A Starting Point In Orton-Gillingham.

 While there is no shortage of possible assessment tools, care should be given to be mindful when you choose an assessment and a schedule.
 Assessment should be worthwhile and informative.